 3) KANCHANABURI’S NATURE

-4) CHIANG MAI BACKPACKERS LIFE
+4) CHIANG MAI BACKPACKERS’ LIFE

 One of the most popular destinations in Thailand is Chiang Mai, far in the north, which can be reached with some cheap internal flights, or by train or bus.
 The town is a big backpackers hub.
 I must say it makes more sense to stay there for those people that have a digital nomad lifestyle, travel and work, and are in for long stays.
-Then Chiang Mai becomes really enjoyable as you will make many contacts and be able to participate in this kind of backpackers life through meetups etc.
+Then Chiang Mai becomes really enjoyable as you will make many contacts and be able to participate in this kind of backpacker life through meetups etc.

-Whatever you do please DO NOT go to the Tiger Kingdom.
+Whatever you do, please DO NOT go to the Tiger Kingdom.
 Just like for the elephants, using animals for tourism always entails some kind of taming, and taming wild animals always entails violence.
 These tigers are obviously drugged.
 So, up to you, but if you are in for real emotions and not fake ones, then go looking for tigers in the wild.

 5) DIVING 6) DIVING 7) DIVING

 Three times I have been diving in Thailand, and three times I have thoroughly enjoyed it.
 If you are up for getting your diving licenses, then go to Koh Tao.
-The small island in the Gulf of Thailand (East side) is famous for hosting a high number of diving schools, and to be perhaps the cheapest place in the world to do your diving licenses.
+The small island in the Gulf of Thailand (East side) is famous for hosting a high number of diving schools, and is perhaps the cheapest place in the world to get your diving licenses.
 I did the Open Water and the Advanced (or Adventurer) Diver in one go, it took me less than one week, and since then I can dive anywhere I like in the world.
 Yay!
 The diving is also good, so while you learn, you see.
 What more can you ask?
-On my very first dive I saw a turtle.
+On my very first dive, I saw a turtle.

-Close to Koh Tao there’s Ko Pha Ngan, famous for its backpackers’ life, full moon parties, easy going lifestyle, and beauty.
+Close to Koh Tao, there’s Ko Pha Ngan, famous for its backpackers’ life, full moon parties, easy-going lifestyle, and beauty.
 I have never been there though, I just thought it was worth mentioning.

 The third diving experience in Thailand has been in Ko Lanta, still on the Andaman Sea but more in the south.
 Good diving, big schools of fish, and some of the best coral sites I have seen if you go for the two faraway sites of Hin Muang and Hin Deang.
 However, it is more expensive, and unfortunately the once manta’s cleaning station at those two sites is no more.
 Probably this is due to some changing patterns from the mantas, but mostly it is because, stupidly, fishermen in the area do fish mantas.
 What can I say?
 It’s just very sad.